openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

     This repository has been archived and is no longer supported—use it at your own risk.
 This repository may depend on out-of-date libraries with security issues, and security updates will not be provided.
 Pull requests against this repository will also not be merged.

+It is also recommended that you add a brief note about why the repo is being archived, and what it serving as its replacement (where applicable).
+This may be as simple as a linking to the appropriate DEPR ticket.

 Rationale
 =========